Michigan vs. UConn odds, prediction: 2026 NCAA Tournament national championship game picks by proven expert

 Top Michigan vs. UConn predictions

-Konarski has analyzed UConn vs. Michigan and is going Under on the point total (145.5).
+Konarski has analyzed UConn vs. Michigan and is going Under on the point total (146.5).
 The Under has prevailed more often than not for both teams this year.
 Michigan has seen the Under go 22-17, while UConn has seen it go 21-18.
 These records came with both teams full healthy, which won't be the case on Monday.
-Lots of offensive firepower is banged up, including Michigan's Yaxel Lendeborg, as well as UConn's Solo Ball and Silas Demary, and their respective offenses could suffer as a result.
+Lots of offensive firepower is banged up, including Michigan's Yaxel Lendeborg, as well as UConn's Solo Ball and Silas Demary, and their respective offenses could suffer as a result, even though they are all cleared to play.

 The Huskies have seen the Under go 5-2 over their last seven games, and dating back to 2017, Unders sport a 6-2 record in National Championship Games.
 Given the injuries affecting both teams, as well as the team and title game trends, Konarski is siding with under 145.5 points.
 "Lean to the under with possessions coming at a premium in a slower-paced game in the second half," Konarski told SportsLine.
 You can see his Michigan vs. Connecticut spread picks at SportsLine.